2026 RBC Heritage Guide

 Youth Admission

-All youth aged 15 and under, receive free grounds access when accompanied by a ticketed adult.
+All youth age 15 and under, receive free grounds access when accompanied by a ticketed adult.

 Hospitality admission policy: Children under 5 do not need a ticket to gain access to DOC’s BBQ, Lighthouse Club, Calibogue Club and the Heritage Lawn Club.
 Children 6-15 are welcome at these venues but need to have a ticket to the venue.
-A ticketed adult must accompany children at all times.
+Children must be accompanied by a ticketed adult at all times.

 Entry Guidelines

-- All individuals will be subject to security screening, including metal detector screening and inspection of bags.
+- Since the safety and well-being of everyone are of the utmost importance, please adhere to the standard Tournament policies.
+All individuals will be subject to security screening, including metal detector screening and inspection of bags.
+Tickets must be worn at all times on Tournament grounds.

 Prohibited items include: